Skip to content

 How to add opacity to a Pressable component in React Native

-Pressable component was introduced in 2020 as a core component wrapper that can be used instead of existing touchable components in React Native.
-These touchable components are TouchableOpacity, TouchableHighlight, and TouchableWithoutFeedback.
+Pressable component was introduced in React Native in 2020 as a core component wrapper.
+It can be used instead of existing touchable components including TouchableOpacity, TouchableHighlight, and TouchableWithoutFeedback.
 These components include styles and effects that sometimes do not meet the desired outcome on individual platforms (Android and iOS).

 The way I see using the Pressable component is that it can be customized in terms of style, appearance, and extended functionality by creating a custom wrapper/component around it.
 It also offers a lot of props such as onPressIn, onPressLong, hitSlop, delayLongPress and so on, that can be used to implement these extended functionalities.